Care and Cleaning Guidelines

 Spot Cleaning and Pretreating: Precleaners can be used to clean light spots and stains on protective clothing.
 Squirt the precleaner onto the soiled area and gently rub fabric together until a light foam appears on the surface; this foam should be completely rinsed off with cool water prior to washing.
 A soft bristle brush, such as a toothbrush, may be used to gently scrub the soiled area for approximately one to one and a half minutes.
 An alternative method would be to pretreat garment by applying liquid detergent directly from the bottle onto the soiled area and proceed as with precleaners.
 Any spot cleaning or pretreating should be followed by machine washing prior to field use.

-Dry Cleaning: Dry cleaning can adversely affect both the 3M triple trim and the REFLEXITE® trims and is therefore not recommended.
+Dry Cleaning: Dry cleaning can adversely affect both the 3M triple trim and the REFLEXITE® trims, as well as the moisture barrier, and is therefore not recommended.
 If you should decide that your particular exposure requires dry cleaning, knowing and accepting the risks involved, you must be sure and specify to the launderer to use non-flammable dry cleaning processes that will not adversely affect the materials.
-Again, our experience is that dry cleaning will result in REFLEXITE® trim becoming cracked and brittle.
+Again, our experience is that dry cleaning may well result in damaging certain components of the gear.

 Removing Oil or Tar: Oil based soils such as motor oil and tar can be removed with solvents such as "Varsol" prior to washing, says E.I.
-DuPont, the folks who produce the NOMEX® fibers.
+DuPont, the folks who produce the NOMEX® and KEVLAR® fibers used in the vast majority of turnout fabrics.
 However, they do add the cautionary statement that the garment must be thoroughly washed and rinsed to ensure that all residual solvent is completely removed.
 They also point out that coated material should never be dry cleaned.
 The manufacturers of PBI fiber also recommend in their User Advisory that solvents such as Varsol may be used to remove stubborn stains such as tar, providing that the garments are well laundered and rinsed prior to actual use.
 You must always avoid using solvents on the leather or reflective trim.

 NOTE: NFPA 1851 instructs the user to not use solvents; however, based upon our experience, we believe Varsol to be the one exception to the rule.